 Appealing a decision

 If your local authority refuses to issue you with a Blue Badge, you have no formal right of appeal.
-As many authorities have internal procedures for dealing with reviews, it is worth writing to request a review.
+As many authorities have internal procedures for dealing with reviews, it is worth writing to ask for a review.

 In Scotland there is a formal review process.
-If a local authority decides that you do not qualify, you can request a review of the decision within 28 days of receiving it.
+If a local authority decides that you do not qualify, you can ask for a review of the decision within 28 days of receiving it.